-Join Whitney Johnson for an in-depth discussion in this video Deciding between online vs. brick and mortar, part of Entrepreneurship Fundamentals.
+Join Whitney Johnson for an in-depth discussion in this video Deciding between online vs. brick and mortar, part of Entrepreneurship Foundations.

 - Let's say you have your business plan ready, you know who your customers are and what you're going to charge them.
 Now it's time to set up shop.
 The question is, "Bricks and mortar, online or both?"
 It depends.
 Some businesses require a physical presence.
 Bricks and Mortar refers to a physical space, store or office customers can walk into during business hours.
 Bricks and Mortar being a figure of speech that derives from the traditional materials used in the construction of buildings.

 If you require a storefront, you're going to start a spa for example there's no question, a physical space.
 When it's not so clear as you in have a consumer product or service that could be sold entirely online, in addition to web presence, do you also set up a store or push for retail distribution?
 My recommendation is start online if at all possible.
 The start up and overhead costs are significantly lower, frequently an order of magnitude lower.

 You'll still have to work hard to acquire customers, but if you make the right amount of noise you'll have more people visiting your business than could possibly visit a physical space.
 And if you aspire to retail distribution or an actual storefront at some point, think of an online presence as your minimum viable product which is what online retailer Shabby Apple did.
 It seems obvious today but in 2006 when the site launched, it wasn't.
 Because Shabby Apple, a designer of shabby chic dresses, bypassed wholesale and retail distribution selling directly to customers online it became profitable quickly.